Kimbsy/y-combinator-animation/script.md

 Anonymous functions have a pretty straightforward syntax.
 We start with `fn`, then a vector of parameters, and finally a body expression.
 The function will return the result of evaluating the body.

-We can give functions names with `def` and use them like variables, or we can use the lambda expression directly in place of a function name.
+If we want we can give functions names with `def`, here we create a function that takes a single argument n and adds 5 to it.

+Then to call this function as we saw before we wrap it in parens with it's args.

+Alternatively we can forgo naming the function and just use the lambda expression directly instead.